fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq8.png" %}

-_Figure: A 3-D representation of the neighbourstructure, obtained using ft_neighbourplot._
+_Figure: 3-D representation of the neighbourstructure, obtained using ft_neighbourplot._

 We can then use this neighborhood structure to fix our bad channels with **[ft_channelrepair](/reference/ft_channelrepair)**, by replacing their values with interpolations between their neighbours.